-A wide range of acute and chronic digestive, musculo-skeletal, respiratory, gynecological, cardiovascular, immune-related, urogenital, pain, psychological, stress-related, and neurological conditions can be treated very effectively with acupuncture and East Asian (also known as Chinese) medicine, including sports injuries, chronic headaches, high blood pressure, insomnia, back pain, fatigue, menstrual and menopausal difficulties and much more.
-(Please see Specialties for a more detailed list.)
+A wide range of acute and chronic digestive, musculo-skeletal, respiratory, gynecological, cardiovascular, immune-related, urogenital, pain, psychological, stress-related, and neurological conditions can be treated very effectively with acupuncture and Chinese (also known as East Asian) medicine, including sports injuries, chronic headaches, high blood pressure, insomnia, back pain, fatigue, menstrual and menopausal difficulties and much more.
+(Please see the Conditions Treated page for a more detailed list.)
 In addition, many people report that they feel healthier, more energetic, and more emotionally-balanced than they have in years.

 Initial results are noticed quickly, usually within the first two to five visits.
-The total number of treatments you might need will vary with the severity and length of time you have had the condition, as well as with your age.
+The total number of treatments you might need will vary with your age and the severity and length of time you have had the condition.

 True preventive care

 Chinese medicine rebalances and harmonizes the body’s energetic systems, resulting in a stronger immune system and decreased susceptibility to acute and chronic illness.

 Most people find treatment with acupuncture needles, although initially a strange concept, surprisingly comfortable and relaxing.
 It is not uncommon for patients to fall asleep during acupuncture treatment.

 Chinese medicine views the body as an inter-connected system, with both physical and emotional symptoms making up part of a larger energetic pattern.
 Treatment addresses not only the obvious symptoms (considered similar to the “branches” of a tree) but also the underlying imbalance (the “root”) that caused the illness.
 Acupuncture treatment uses the body’s own energy to heal itself, thus minimizing side-effects and strengthening and balancing one’s overall constitution.
 Because of this approach, it is not uncommon for more than one health concern to improve at the same time.